ioet/ioet-juniors-learning-path/5. Testing/non_functional_testing.md

 <br>

-**Hint**: A good way of memorizing the difference between functional and nonfunctional tests is remembering that functional tests target the what, whereas nonfunctional tests target the how.
+**Hint**: A good way of memorizing the difference between functional and nonfunctional tests is remembering that functional tests target the _what_, whereas nonfunctional tests target the _how_.
 For example, a functional unit test of a sorting algorithm would verify that the input is indeed sorted.
 A nonfunctional unit test would time it to make sure that it runs within a specified time constraint.

 <br>